gibwar/object-fit-deep/README.md

 This is a headless polyfill for the CSS `object-fit` property which defines the sizing mode for content images (similar to background-size for CSS background sources).

+# Fork note
+Please note that this is forked off of the original to fulfill some specific needs and probably isn't nearly as graceful as the [one provided by anselmh](https://github.com/anselmh/object-fit).
+It's original purpose was to handle a matching deep element insertion (such as the case of AngularJS when inserting a full, compiled template in to the DOM) but that ended up being dreadfully slow on IE.

+Due to most modern browsers supporting the `object-fit` property, I've only tested this with IE10, IE11, and Firefox 31 ESR.
+I'm sure I've made changes that'll break older browsers.
+If any of this concerns you, please use [anselmh/object-fit](https://github.com/anselmh/object-fit) instead.

+Because of all of this, I have no intent in releasing this on Bower.

 ## The Webstandard

 The specification for `object-fit` is to be found at [W3C CSS3 Images](http://www.w3.org/TR/css3-images/#the-object-fit).
 The property scales the image to fit in a certain way into a defined area, e.g: